Infant formula: 7 steps to prepare it safely

 Store unopened formula containers in a cool, dry place.
 Don't store formula containers outdoors or in a car or garage, where temperature extremes can affect the quality of the formula.

 If you're using ready-to-use formula, cover and refrigerate any leftover formula from a freshly opened container.
-Discard any leftover formula that's been in the refrigerator more than 24 to 48 hours.
+Discard any leftover formula that's been in the refrigerator more than 48 hours.

 If you prepare and fill several bottles of liquid-concentrate or powdered formula at once: